What is I/O Filter in Java?

 5. PrintStream

-By using these streams, there is no need to convert the data from byte to char while writing to a file.
-These are the more powerful streams than the other streams of Java.
+By utilizing these streams, there is no requirement to convert data from byte to char when writing to a file.
+These streams are considered more robust and capable compared to other streams available in Java.